oussaka/symfony-photo-sharing/README.md

 README
 ======

-A basic app made in Symfony3 for uploading images with the ability to add tags.
+A simple demo application made in Symfony 3.0 to upload images

-Registered users can comment it and mark as favorites.
+### Features:
+* Multiple files uploader with drag and drop support
+* User registration
+* Comment the pictures
+* Mark pictures as favorites

 ### Bundles used: